wendlers/atom-mbed-integration/README.md

     sudo apt install python
     sudo apt install git

+If you are going to use stlink, make sure you installed the `st-flash` and `st-info` binaries on your system.
+See [here](https://github.com/texane/stlink) on how to get the binaries.
 Everything else will be installed by the installer (mbed-cli, pyocd, gcc for ARM, etc.).

 However, if you run into problems with the installer getting errors like `mbed-installer: No suitable virtualenv.` or `mbed-installer: Unable to bootstrap virtualenv`, try installing `virtualenv` by hand (some distributions use a tailored version of this module):